AhmedHassan95/ARM-Microcontrollers/Embedded Systems - Shape The World Microcontroller InputOutput/README.md

 As a consequence, for each lab assignment, I completed an existant project given by the teaching staff with the requirements.

 My contributions include:
-- gloabal declarations (essentially for ports) and/or declarations in header files.
+- Gloabal declarations (essentially for ports) and/or declarations in header files.
-- functions defintion if already declared by teachers.
+- Functions defintion if already declared by instructors.
-- functions implementation otherwise.
+- Functions implementation otherwise.

 In most of the cases, there are all these alternatives (except with the two first introduction labs).